 |OB/GYN-specific E&M coding and billing||With a comprehensive clinical database of OB/GYN and perinatal ICD-10 and CPT codes, an EMR should make the billing process simpler and easier, supporting the physician in completing ACOG forms and expediting the billing process.|

 Not all practices will need all these tools, and different systems support these functions to varying degrees, so it’s important to identify the ones that are most critical to you.
+For example, practices looking for tools related to in vitro fertilization might be interested in viewing IVF software solutions.

 Instead of just choosing the most popular solution on the market, invest time in product demos of the various options.
 Undertaking such a process of elimination will help you find the right solution and give you the opportunity to get feedback from your staff regarding the product.